ScottLogic/blog/_posts/2025-03-05-intersection-and-union-types-with-java-and-scala.md

 One of the difficult things for modern programming languages to get right is around providing flexibility when it comes to expressing complex relationships.
 As languages evolve, they need to give us tools to model the nuances of real world problems more accurately in our code.
 Modern software systems are much more complex than in years gone by, and developers need type systems that can accurately express intricate relationships. **Intersection types** and **union types** provide this expressiveness by allowing programmers to specify more precise type constraints.
-We will see how these powerful features of the type system, while have been present in some form, are now becoming increasingly refined in languages like Java and Scala, providing benefits that help us write more expressive, safer, and ultimately more maintainable code.
+We will see how these powerful features of the type system, while having been present in some form, are now becoming increasingly refined in languages like Java and Scala, providing benefits that help us write more expressive, safer, and ultimately more maintainable code.
 In this post, we'll dive deep into these concepts, exploring how they're implemented in the latest versions of **Java 23** and **Scala 3.6**.
-We'll see practical examples, compare and contrast the approaches, identify where they shine and where they fall short we will discuss how to bridge the gaps.
+We'll see practical examples, compare and contrast the approaches, identify where they shine, and where they fall short we will discuss how to bridge the gaps.

 ### A brief historical timeline.

-Before we go into detail of their application lets take a brief look at their historical context.
+Before we go into detail about their application, let's take a brief look at their historical context.

 - **1930s-1960s**: The theoretical foundations for intersection and union types can be traced back to type theory and mathematical logic, specifically in areas dealing with type polymorphism and subtyping.
-Thinkers like Haskell Curry, Alonzo Church, and later researchers in the field of type systems laid the groundwork for understanding types not just as mathematical sets, but as structured entities with relationships.
+Thinkers like Haskell Curry, Alonzo Church, and later researchers in the field of type systems have laid the groundwork for understanding types not just as mathematical sets, but as structured entities with relationships.
 - **1970s-1980s**: Early type systems (ML, Lisp) lacked explicit intersection/union types.
-C and Pascal introduced unions.
+C and Pascal introduced unions although in the case of C unions are not considered type safe because they allow accessing memory as different types without verifying the original type of the data stored, leading to potential data corruption and undefined behavior.
 - **1990s**: Functional languages (ML, OCaml) formalised **[Abstract Data Types (ADTs)]({{site.baseurl}}/2025/01/20/algebraic-data-types-with-java.html)**, enabling safer unions.
 - **2000s**: **Scala** (2004) introduced explicit intersection type with `with` syntax.
-- **2010**s: [**TypeScript**](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html) (2012) embraced and popularized union (`A | B`) and intersection (`A & B`) types in mainstream development as essential features for adding static typing on top of dynamic foundations.
+- **2010**s: [**TypeScript**](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html) (2012) embraced and popularised union (`A | B`) and intersection (`A & B`) types in mainstream development as essential features for adding static typing on top of dynamic foundations.
 - **2020s**: TypeScript refinements,[Scala 3](https://dotty.epfl.ch/docs/reference/new-types/union-types.html) fully embraces native union type with `|` and intersections using `&`.